-CEO Of Cathay Pacific Airways Resigns, Amid Hong Kong Protests
+CEO Of Cathay Pacific Airways Resigns Amid Hong Kong Protests

-The CEO of Cathay Pacific Airways, Hong Kong's flagship carrier, stepped down on Friday, following a chaotic week that began with thousands of pro-democracy protesters overwhelming Hong Kong International Airport.
+The CEO of Cathay Pacific Airways, Hong Kong's flagship carrier, stepped down Friday, following a chaotic week that began with thousands of pro-democracy protesters overwhelming Hong Kong International Airport.

 "These have been challenging weeks for the airline," Hogg said, adding that he took responsibility as the leader of the company.